fsi-open/datagrid-bundle/README.md

-# FSi DataGrid Budnle #
+# FSi DataGrid Bundle #

-Main purpose of this bundle is to register ``FSi DataGrid Component`` service and tiwg rendering functions.
+Main purpose of this bundle is to register ``FSi DataGrid Component`` service and twig rendering functions.

 ## Installation ##